 TFS coaches select Indians of the Week

-Tallulah Falls School coaches have selected their Indian athletes of the week for Jan.
-23-28.
+Tallulah Falls School coaches have named four Indians of the Week for the week of Jan.
+30-Feb.
+4.

 Thala Freeman, a senior from Liberia, has been named a TFS Indian of the Week by varsity basketball coach Jim Van Hooser.
 “Thala has become an outstanding defender who always affects the game with his shot blocking and rebounding,” Van Hooser said.
 “His defense has been a big factor in our 21-3 start.”

 Senior swimmer Julia Nichols of Clarkesville was selected as an Indian of the Week by swim coach Annette Cochran.
 “Julia, an outstanding senior, swam her last high school race this past weekend,” Cochran said.
 “She set a personal record in her leg of the 400-yard freestyle, helping the team finish 16th in the state.
 She swam the lead-off leg of the race with a 56.64 second 100-yard freestyle, a full 3.2 second improvement over the preliminary race on Friday.
 This set the relay team up for a dramatic six second improvement and a new school record in the 400-yard freestyle relay.
 Julia also swam in the 200-yard medley relay, 100-yard butterfly and was the anchor in the 200-yard freestyle relay.”

 Eighth grader Andrew Kivett of Clarkesville was selected as an Indian of the Week by middle school ‘A’ team coach Lowell Hamilton.
 “Andrew has been our most improved player this season,” Hamilton said, “He continued getting better down to the last game.
 He is very competitive and always does his best when on the court for games and practices.”